The Turing Scheme was named in honour of the renowned scientist Alan Turing.

 His thinking continues to have significant impacts on our lives and serves as an inspiration.

-This scheme, which honours his legacy, will provide opportunities for future generations of British students, from all backgrounds, to study and work abroad across the globe.
+This scheme, which honours his legacy, provides opportunities for future generations of British students, from all backgrounds, to study and work abroad across the globe.

 Today, Turing is best known for leading the code-breaking successes at Bletchley Park during the Second World War.
 However, his achievements were far broader than cryptography.